This is the Trace Id: cfc0328b4ed763aa16240cf5975974bf

 How it works

 A vector database stores data as numerical vectors that capture semantic meaning.
-Instead of relying on exact keyword matches, it uses similarity search techniques to retrieve items that are closest in vector space.
+Using similarity search techniques, it retrieves items that are closest in vector space based on meaning rather than exact keyword matches.

 For example, a phrase like, “How to reset my password,” is converted into a vector embedding.
 When a user searches for “password help,” “need to reset password,” or something similar, the system retrieves vectors closest in meaning, even if the words differ.

-This approach enables fast, lowlatency retrieval for AIpowered applications, such as chatbots, recommendation engines, and knowledge discovery tools.
+This approach enables fast, low-latency retrieval for AI-powered applications, such as chatbots, recommendation engines, and knowledge discovery tools.
+Today, vector search capabilities can be found in dedicated vector databases as well as many relational, NoSQL, and search platforms.

 Understanding the differences between vector and traditional databases